xmos/lib_xua/module_dfu/doc/building_xmos_dfu.rst

 Building the XMOS DFU loader - OS X
 ===================================

-The XMOS DFU loader is provided as source provided as part of the USB Audio framework, located in sc_usb_audio/module_dfu/host/xmos_dfu_osx.
+The XMOS DFU loader is provided as source as part of the USB Audio framework, located in sc_usb_audio/module_dfu/host/xmos_dfu_osx.

 The loader is compiled using libusb, the code for the loader is contained in the